Frequently Asked Questions

 Does Milorganite kill weeds?

 No. Milorganite is strictly a fertilizer.
-However, a thick, healthy lawn will choke out existing weeds and help prevent weeds from germinating seedlings.
+No herbicides are added to kill weeds or pesticides to kill bugs.
+It promotes a thick, healthy lawn, which helps choke out existing weeds and prevent weed seeds from germinating.

 Does Milorganite contain grass seed?